Best Treadmill Incline for Weight Loss

 - Repeat ten to twelve rounds.

-- Every two minutes, increase the gradient by 1% until it reaches 10%.
+- It is recommended that the gradient be increased by 1% every two minutes until it reaches 10%.

 - You will sprint for 30 seconds at 8–10 miles per hour on a 5% gradient.